open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 Currently, OTLP supports the following transport protocols:

-- `grpc` for protobuf-encoded data over HTTP/2 connection using [gRPC framework](https://grpc.io/)
+- `grpc` for protobuf-encoded data using gRPC wire format over HTTP/2 connection
-- `http/protobuf` for protobuf-encoded data over HTTP/1.1 connection
+- `http/protobuf` for protobuf-encoded data over HTTP connection
-- `http/json` for JSON-encoded data over HTTP/1.1 connection
+- `http/json` for JSON-encoded data over HTTP connection

 SDKs MUST support either `grpc` or `http/protobuf` and SHOULD support both.
 They also MAY support `http/json`.